-From the crest of the Cascades eastward, Oregon's "eastside" offers some of our most stunning places.
-Spectacular scenery, recreation, fishing, rafting, and hunting await anyone intrepid enough to travel to or live in the dryer side of the state – from Hells Canyon in the northeast, to the Steens and Strawberry Mountains in the southeast, and the Ochocos and Badlands in between.
+From the crest of the Cascades eastward, Oregon's "eastside" offers some of our most stunning landscapes.
+Spectacular scenery, recreation, fishing, rafting, and hunting await anyone intrepid enough to travel to or live in the drier side of the state – from Hells Canyon in the northeast, to the Steens and Strawberry Mountains in the southeast, and the Ochocos and John Day Basin in between.

 Eastern Oregon is a haven for many types of wildlife like bighorn sheep, pronghorn, Canada lynx and wolves, salmon and trout, sage grouse and migratory birds.
 They depend on undeveloped wild lands, clean free-flowing streams, and diverse forests.

 From gnarled lava-dwelling pines to lush streamside cottonwoods, the forests of eastern Oregon are diverse and beautiful.
 Old-growth ponderosa pine in savanna-like settings; wetter mixed conifer forests with spruce, fir, pine, Douglas-fir, and larch; vast landscapes of high desert with scattered juniper trees; and stands of glistening aspen with bright white bark are all important components of healthy eastside forest.

 National Forests in eastern Oregon have been seriously altered over the past century and a half.
 Fire historically played a large role in shaping eastside forest ecology, but natural fire regimes have been altered by human fire suppression and livestock introduction.
 This has led to changes in the types and amounts of different vegetation, threatening the health of old-growth forests.
 Livestock grazing across eastern Oregon has had major impacts to recreation, streams, and natural vegetation.